logzilla/extras/winagent/doc/gpo_deploy/group-policy-deployment.md

 * Now the new policy will appear as an item in the treelist on the left, or in the window on the right.
-Right click on this and choose `Edit` (if a `Group Policy Management Console` window apperas, press `OK` to proceed).
+Right click on this and choose `Edit` (if a `Group Policy Management Console` window appears, press `OK` to proceed).

 ![Install Screenshot 4](images/gpo_install_4.png)

-* Then the **Group Policy Management Editor** window appears.
-In the treelist on the left the new Policy should be at the top.
-Expand successively the options `Computer Configuration`, `Policies`, `Software Settings`, at which point `Software installation` will be shown.
+* The **Group Policy Management Editor** window will show.
+In the treelist on the left, the new Policy is listed at the top.
+Expand the options `Computer Configuration`, `Policies`, and `Software Settings`, at which point `Software installation` will be shown.
 Right click on this and choose `New`, then `Package`.